 Spectators are highly encouraged to come and join in on the fun!
 This is a family friendly event.
 While the participants are out on the track, you can enjoy the fun activities we have available around the track and in the Paddock area.
 Enjoy some live music and catch a movie in Victory Lane or just kick back by our campfire and enjoy an evening with friends.
 Food/beverages can be purchased for a donation.

-All packet pick up and registration for 12 Hours of Road America and the Hairpin 100 will be held in the Tufte Center.
+All packet pick up and registration for 12 Hours of Road America and the Hairpin 100 will be held in the Gate 6 Registration Building or Tufte Center.
+Please see the weekend guide for day/time location information.

 All Crit racing will take place at the Motorplex racetrack.
 Camping for Crit racers and spectators will in this area as well on a first come, first serve basis.